Run all tests

 - Type: string

-The path to a directory containing files of a test project.
+The path to the root directory of a test project.

-To collect the test files, the file tree is walked starting from the root directory.
-Later during the test run, the lookup of tsconfig.json for each test file starts at the directory containing the file and ends at the root directory.
+To collect the test files, TSTyche walks the file tree starting from the root directory.
+Later during the test run, TSTyche searches for tsconfig.json starting from the directory containing the test file, up to the root directory.

 This means that all test files to be run and TSConfig files to load the compiler configuration from must be within the root directory.

-When the --root command line option is set, the configuration file is searched for in that directory.
+When the --root command line option is set, TSTyche searches for the configuration file in that directory.
 To avoid this, set an explicit --config path as well:

 tstyche --config ./tstyche.json --root ./example--showConfig